tmtsoftware/csw/docs/src/main/services/aas/csw-aas-native.md

 This will ensure that different users don't have access to each other's tokens.
 @@@

-Coming back to Main.scala, next statement is `val command = CommandFactory.make(adapter, args)`

-It's a small utility to parse command line arguments and create an instance of command based on user input.
+Coming back to Main.scala, now we need to find out which command user wants to execute.
+To parse user input arguments, we will create a small utility.

 Scala
 :   @@snip [Command-Factory](../../../../../examples/src/main/scala/csw/auth/native/commands/CommandFactory.scala) { #command-factory }